Galapagos, Machu Picchu, and the Amazon

 Day 2 (Sun): City Tour of Quito-Middle of the World.

-Day 4 (Tue): El Barranco (Prince Philip’s Steps)-Darwin Bay (Genovesa).
+Day 4 (Tue): El Barranco-Prince Philip’s Steps-Darwin Bay (Genovesa Island).

-Day 6 (Thu): Mosquera Islet-Baltra Airport-Guayaquil-Lima.
+Day 6 (Thu): Bachas Beach (Santa Cruz Island)-Baltra Airport-Guayaquil-Lima.

 Day 7 (Fri): Lima-City Tour.